EvanJin4840/JavaScript-syntax/event.md

 - What is the browser's default behavior?
 When a submit event occurs and you don't use any JavaScript, the browser's default action is to gather all the data from the form's input fields and send it to a server.
 This process almost always causes the page to reload or navigate to a new page.

+### Mouse Events

+* mouseover
+Triggered when: The mouse pointer moves onto an element.
+Common Use Case: Showing a dropdown menu, highlighting a button, or displaying a tooltip when a user hovers over something.

+* mouseout
+Triggered when: The mouse pointer moves off of an element.
+Common Use Case: Hiding the dropdown menu or tooltip that appeared on mouseover.

+* mousedown / mouseup
+Triggered when: The mouse button is pressed down (mousedown) or released (mouseup).
+Common Use Case: Used for creating drag-and-drop functionality.
+You start dragging on mousedown and stop on mouseup.